AdobeDocs/experience-manager-assets-essentials.en/help/using/manage-reports.md

 * **Downloads**: The number of assets downloaded from the Assets Essentials environment in the last 30 days or 12 months represented using a line chart.

-* **Uploads**: The number assets uploaded to the Assets Essentials environment in the last 30 days or 12 months represented using a line chart.
+* **Uploads**: The number of assets uploaded to the Assets Essentials environment in the last 30 days or 12 months represented using a line chart.

+* **Top Searches**: View top searched terms along with the number of times those terms are searched within your Assets Essentials environment in the last 30 days or 12 months represented in a tabular format.

 <!--